Blame It on Your Love

 "Blame It on Your Love" is a song by British singer Charli XCX featuring American singer and rapper Lizzo.
-It was released on 15 May 2019 as the second single from Charli XCX's third studio album, Charli, and soon after debuted on BBC Radio 1 as Annie Mac's "Hottest Record in the World".
-It was Charli XCX's first single since her 2018 collaboration with Troye Sivan, "1999".
-The single is a reworked version of a demo which later birthed "Track 10", the final track from Charli XCX's mixtape Pop 2 (2017).
-The music video was released on 13 June 2019.
+It was released on 15 May 2019 as the second single from Charli's third studio album, Charli, and soon after debuted on BBC Radio 1 as Annie Mac's "Hottest Record in the World".
+It was the singer's first single since her 2018 collaboration with Australian singer Troye Sivan, "1999".
+The single is a reworked version of a demo which later birthed "Track 10", the final track from Charli XCX's fourth mixtape, Pop 2 (2017).